 Why owners want to manage their own property and the 10 cost effective reasons why they don’t!

 Keeping a good tenant is critical for a property investor.
-One of the most common reasons why good tenants leave a rental property is because the landlord does not provide a high level of service as the landlord is often too busy.
+One of the most common reasons why good tenants leave a rental property is because the landlord is too busy and does not provide a high level of service.
 By employing a professional property manager, landlords can be assured that all of their tenant’s requirements are dealt with promptly and this will in turn reduce vacancy rates.

-Because of the growing trend towards litigation, people who privately lease their properties can open themselves to litigation if they fail to discharge their legal responsibilities in relation to the investment property – i.e. fixing items in the investment property that could cause personal injury.
-A property manager is fully briefed on these legal responsibilities and this offers additional peace of mind for the property investor.
+Because of the growing trend towards litigation, people who privately lease their properties can open themselves to litigation if they fail to discharge their legal responsibilities in relation to an investment property – e.g. fixing items in the investment property that could cause personal injury.
+A property manager is fully briefed on these legal responsibilities and so offers additional peace of mind for the property investor.

 Many first-time investors tend to overestimate the weekly rent they should charge which results in lost income through a high vacancy rate.
 A property manager will be able to give an independent assessment of the correct rent for a rental property and ensure the property is rented for longer.

-A good property management company will have access to information checking on prospective tenants that private landlord’s do not and many tenants are aware of this too!
+A good property management company will have access to information checking on prospective tenants that private landlord’s do not.
+Many tenants are aware of this too!
 Selecting the right tenant is critical for a landlord because a good tenant will pay their rent on time and look after the property.

 Many prospective tenants contact local property managers directly for information about properties for lease.
 In addition, a property manager will also have access to cost effective internet marketing which is where 90% of enquiries comes from.

 Showing prospective tenants the property takes time because people wanting to lease a home generally want to view the property after work hours, such as in the evenings or over the weekend.
 Private landlords may be more restricted in their time and therefore may not be able to find the best tenant for the property in the fastest time.